 Yes, there is a legal basis for contracted parties to differentiate b/w registrants on a geographic basis.
 However, the location of the registrant alone is not a dispositive indicator if the GDPR applies.
 If the controller or any processor is within the EU, the GDPR will also apply.

-Members of the BC [add others as appropriate] have requested ICANN, in conjunction with interested community members, explore the feasibility of a mechanism allowing geographic differentiation (such as the EWG rules engine).
-[Other members of Small Team #2 did not agree to this request – to be updated, as appropriate.]

-Although the law does distinguish between EEA and non EEA data, any policy must be feasible and implementable.
+Some members have suggested ICANN, in conjunction with interested community members, should explore the feasibility of a mechanism allowing geographic differentiation (such as postulated by the EWG rules engine that was proposed by ICANN’s Expert Working Group on gTLD Directory Services (EWG) in 2014, at pages 87-89 of the EWG Final Report).
+Others do not support such a request as part of the EPDP Team’s work because although the law does distinguish between EU/EEA and non-EU/EEA personal data, any proposed policy recommendations must be feasible and implementable.
+The EWG did note in its final report that the feasibility of a rules engine would need to be tested technically.
+Furthermore, the EWG noted that legally, “there are a number of open questions, especially regarding the definition, legal acceptance, and implementation of such a system”.
 Given the current system and taking into account current technology and policy expectations, the inability to differentiate such data to any level of certainty, and prohibitively high implementation costs, liability risk remains too high, rendering a forced differentiation unenforceable and unimplementable.

 Original Language